ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 # Results

-The results from the first multi-compartmental simulations are shown in Figure @fig:simulations.
-As reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations).
+The results from the first multi-compartmental simulations are shown in Figure @fig:simulations1.
+As reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations1).
 However, FA values seem to be overestimated for higher volume fractions.
 This bias is more prominent for lower FA values in which overestimations are visible from lower free water volume fractions.
 The lower panels of Figure @fig:simulations suggest that the free water elimination model produces accurate free water volume fraction for the full range of volume fraction ground truth values.
 All the features observed here are consistent with Figure 5 of the original article.

-![Fractional Anisotropy (FA) and free water volume fraction ($f$) estimates obtained with Monte Carlo simulations using the free water elimination fitting procedures.
+![Fractional Anisotropy (FA) and free water volume fraction ($f$) estimates obtained with multi-compartmental simulations using the free water elimination fitting procedures.
 The top panel shows the FA median and interquartile range for the five different FA ground truth levels and plotted as a function of the ground truth water volume fraction.
 The bottom panels show the estimated volume fraction $f$ median and interquartile range as a function of its ground truth values
 (right and left panels correspond to the higher and lower FA values, respectively).
-This figure reproduces Fig. 7 of the original article.](fwdti_simulations.png){#fig:simulations}
+This figure reproduces Fig. 5 of the original article.](fwdti_simulations_1.png){#fig:simulations1}

+The re-evaluation of the optimal b-value for a two-shell acquisition scheme is shown in Figure @fig:simulations2.
+For a better visuallization of the optional b-value pair, MSE is converted to it reciprocal inverse [@Hoy2014-lk].
+In this way, the optimal b-value pair corresponds to a inverse recirprocal mean squared error of 1 (IRMSE).
+Athough our fwDTI fitting implementations seem to produce more stable IRMSE for all diffusion measures (note that colormaps where rescaled from 0.9 to 1), results of Figure @fig:simulations2 are consistent to the original article which suggests that the b-values pair 500-1500 $s/mm^{2}$ is the most adequate parameters for the fwDTI model fitting.

+![Inverse reciprocal mean squared errors (IRMSE) as a function of the minimum and maximum b-value for three different diffusion measures.
+For left to right panels, the IRMSE were computed from the free water volume fraction estimates, tissue's fractional anisotroy, and tissue's mean diffusivity.
+This figure reproduces Fig. 2 of the original article.](fwdti_simulations_2.png){#fig:simulations2}

+Figure @fig:simulations3 shows the mean squared errors as a function of the signal to noise ratio (SNR) for different set of acquisition parameters with different number of b-value shells and gradient directions.
+As reported in the original article [@Hoy2014-lk], the figure shows better performances for the two-shell acquisition scheme.
+This suggests that for the fwDTI model fitting having larger number of diffusion gradient directions is more acquate than having a larger number of b-value with smaller number of diffusion gradient directions.

+![Mean squared errors (MSE) plotted as a function of the signal to noise ratio (SNR) for six different acquisition parameter sets.
+For left to right panels the MSE were computed from the tissue's fractional anisotroy estimates, free water volume fraction estimates and tissue's mean diffusivity.
+The upper panels of figure reproduces the lower panels of the original article Fig. 4 in which ground truth tissue's FA is set to 0.71.
+Lower panels show the analogous results for a ground truth tissue's FA of 0](fwdti_simulations_3.png){#fig:simulations3}

 *In vivo* tensor statistics obtained from the free water elimination and standard DTI models are shown in Figure @fig:invivo.
 Complete processing of all these measure took less than 1 hour